3. Get your edge certificate

 1. If necessary, access Control Center, log in with your primary admin user, and go to > CDN > Certificates.

-2. Locate the cert you just created in the table and check the entry under Always test on Staging before deployment:
+2. Locate the cert you just created in the table, and check the entry under Always test on Staging before deployment:

 • It’s set to Yes.
-You’re done.
+No action is needed.

 3. Validate your domains

-2. Locate your cert, click To-Do under Submitting to CA, and then click Validate Control over Domain(s).
+2. Locate your cert, click To-Do under Submitting to CA, and then click Validate Control Over Domain(s).

-1. Select a domain from the list.
+3. This should bring you to the CPS Dashboard.
+Select a domain from the list.

-1. Make note of these values:
+5. Make note of these values:

 • Value (Record Data).
-This is data you need to include in the record.
+This is text data you need to include in the record.
 It's a unique token that Let's Encrypt will verify.

 📘